John List (murderer): Murders

-On November 9, 1971, List murdered his entire immediate family, using his own 9mm Steyr 1912 semi-automatic handgun and his father's Colt .22 caliber revolver.
-While his children were at school, he shot his wife Helen, 47, in the back of the head, and then his mother Alma, 84, above the left eye.
-As his daughter Patricia, 16, and younger son Frederick, 13, arrived home from school, List shot each of them in the back of the head.
-After making himself lunch, List drove to his bank to close both his and his mother's bank accounts, and then to Westfield High School to watch his elder son John Frederick, 15, play in a soccer game.
+On November 9, 1971, List murdered his mother, wife, and three children, using his 9mm Steyr 1912 semi-automatic handgun and his father's Colt .22 calibre revolver.
+While his children were at school, he shot his wife, Helen, 47, in the back of the head, then his mother, Alma, 84, above the left eye.
+As his daughter, Patricia, 16, and younger son, Frederick, 13, arrived home from school, List shot each of them in the back of the head.
+After making himself lunch, List drove to his bank to close his and his mother's bank accounts, then to Westfield High School to watch his elder son, John Frederick, 15, play in a soccer game.
 After driving John Frederick home, List shot him repeatedly because, as misfire evidence showed, his son attempted to defend himself.

 List placed the bodies of his wife and children on sleeping bags in the mansion's ballroom.
 He left his mother's body in her apartment in the attic.
-In a five-page letter to his pastor, found on the desk in his study, List claimed that he saw too much evil in the world, and he had killed his family to save their souls.
-He then cleaned the various crime scenes, removed his own picture from all family photographs in the house, tuned a radio to a religious station, and departed.
+In a five-page letter to his pastor found on the desk in his study, List claimed that he saw too much evil in the world, and he had killed his mother, wife, and three children to save their souls.
+He then cleaned the various crime scenes, removed his picture from all family photographs in the house, tuned a radio to a religious station, lowered the temperature to preserve the bodies, and departed.

-The murders were not discovered until December 7, nearly a month later, due in part to the family's reclusive tendencies, and in part to notes sent by List to the children's schools and part-time jobs claiming that the children would be visiting their ailing maternal grandmother in North Carolina for a few weeks.
-Helen's mother was in fact ill, and had canceled a visit to Westfield because of it; had she made the trip, List later said, she would have been his sixth victim.
+The murders were not discovered until December 7, nearly a month later, partly because of the family's reclusive tendencies and also due to notes List sent to the children's schools and part-time jobs claiming that the children would be visiting their ailing maternal grandmother in North Carolina for a few weeks.
+Helen's mother was ill and had cancelled a visit to Westfield because of it; had she made the trip, List later said, she would have been his sixth victim.
 List also stopped milk, mail, and newspaper deliveries.
-Neighbors noticed that all of the mansion's rooms were illuminated day and night, with no apparent activity within the house.
+Neighbors noticed that all of the mansion's rooms were illuminated day and night with no apparent activity within the house.
 After light bulbs began burning out one by one, they called the police.
 Officers entered through an unlocked window leading to the basement and discovered the family's bodies.

-Westfield, where few violent crimes had been recorded since 1963, received national attention as the site of one of the most notorious felonies in New Jersey since the kidnapping and murder of the Lindbergh baby.
-A nationwide manhunt was launched.
+Westfield, which had few violent crimes recorded since 1963, received national attention as the site of one of the most notorious felonies in New Jersey since the kidnapping and murder of Charles Lindbergh Jr. A nationwide manhunt was launched.
 Police investigated hundreds of leads without success.
 All reliable photographs of List had been destroyed.
-The family car was found parked at John F. Kennedy Airport in New York City, but police found no evidence that List had boarded a flight.
+The family car (a green 1963 Chevrolet Impala sedan) was found parked at John F. Kennedy Airport in New York City, but police found no evidence that List had boarded a flight.
 Alma's body was flown to Frankenmuth, Michigan, and interred at the Saint Lorenz Lutheran Cemetery.
 Helen and her three children were buried at Fairview Cemetery in Westfield.